BTW-Community/Mobs-Enhancement-Addon/README.md

 - Skeletons predict their target's position before ranged attacks.
 - Skeletons try not to get too close to dangerous targets when holding a bow.
 - Skeletons flee from dangerous targets when their health is low.
+- Skeletons' max health is decreased from 20 to 16.

 ### Creepers